Research Facilities at OSU

 The Soil, Water, and Forage Analytical Laboratory provides high quality soil testing, plant analysis, animal waste, and water tests for the State of Oklahoma and anyone who needs agricultural analytical services.

-A more complete list of ecological research related facilities can be found here.
-Some of these include: Center for Applications in Remote Sensing (CARS), GIS laboratories, Oklahoma Mesonet, OSU Herbarium, Salt Plains Microbial Observatory, mong many others.
+Center for Applications in Remote Sensing (CARS), GIS laboratories, Oklahoma Mesonet, OSU Herbarium, Salt Plains Microbial Observatory, mong many others.

 OSU DNA/Protein Core Facility: